College Advising Corps

 2013-2014 Academic Year

-Currently three college advisers serve three high schools in the Garden Grove Unified School District: Garden Grove, Los Amigos, and Santiago High Schools.
-The advisers serve more than 6,600 high school students in planning and reaching their college goals.
+These college advisers were open-access resources to all students in the schools served, and a special focus of their work is improving college outcomes for low-income, first-generation college, and underrepresented students.
+They served three high schools in the Garden Grove Unified School District: Garden Grove, Los Amigos, and Santiago High Schools.
+The advisers worked with more than 6,600 high school students in planning and reaching their college goals.

-Our aim is to expand the Southern California College Corps to 16 advisers next fall for the 2014-2015 academic year.
-Beyond Garden Grove, we will be in Los Angeles and Long Beach.
+We have expanded the Southern California College Corps to 16 advisers for the 2014-2015 academic year.
+Beyond Garden Grove, we are also working with Los Angeles and Long Beach.

-If you are interested in partnering with us to have an adviser serve in your school, or would like to help support this program, please contact us.
+If you are interested in partnering with us to have an adviser serve in your school, or would like to help support this program, please contact us at cerpp.usc.edu.

 At this time, we do not have any employment opportunities available for the college adviser position.